FinBook User Guide

 -

-Sorts clients in ascending order according to name. -
+sort n/Sorts clients in ascending order according to name. -

-Sorts clients in ascending order according to income. -
+sort i/Sorts clients in ascending order according to income. -

-Sorts clients according to their meeting dates in chronological order.
+sort m/Sorts clients according to their meeting dates in chronological order.

 4.3.7.
 Changing Light/Dark mode

-Toggles the theme of FinBook by clicking on the sun
+Toggles the theme of FinBook by clicking on the sun or moon icon on the top right of the application.

 If icon is a moon FinBook is in Dark mode. |